zlidiabetichar/Transmitter--BEE-click-board/README.md

 The example was modified to use:

 - Wifi Connection as input/output
-- Buttons on the dev.board to change the mode of the board
-- Buttons on the board to change the mode of the board
+- Buttons on the board toggle different behavior modes
 - Buttons as input to apply actions / serve as input
 - changed the way how the Wifi protocol works, but within the same storage limitation
 - added a custom made debounce mechanism that ignores messages with the same ID (ignores reflections/rebounce of the WiFi signal)

-@@ -26,22 +27,8 @@ Transmitter.c:
+Transmitter.c:
 Everything above except the WiFi protocol change

 ReadWrote_Routines.c